-For vendors that supply goods - particularly goods that contribute to an organization's finished product - businesses should assess the revenue generated from the finished product to determine the criticality of the vendor's goods to production and prioritize accordingly.
+For vendors that supply goods - particularly goods that contribute to an organisation's finished product - businesses should assess the revenue generated from the finished product to determine the criticality of the vendor's goods to production and prioritise accordingly.

-For information technology vendors, considerations should include whether the vendor will access the organization's network or share data, what software is used to perform tasks on the network, how many business users rely on the vendor-provided service, and what business process the service supports.
+For information technology vendors, considerations should include whether the vendor will access the organisation's network or share data, what software is used to perform tasks on the network, how many business users rely on the vendor-provided service, and what business process the service supports.
 The vendor's responses may trigger more questions to understand the vendor's systems and protocols better.
 How is the application developed and hosted?
 Do they test the application regularly?
 Does the vendor have practices in place to recover systems quickly enough?
+Does the vendor rely on other key vendors/suppliers (fourth parties) to deliver the service to the organisation?

-Why is it important for organizations to understand and assess their vendors' business continuity plans and capabilities?
+Why is it important for organisations to understand and assess their vendors' business continuity plans and capabilities?

-Organizations can enhance their in-house recovery strategies if they have a better understanding of their vendor's contingency plans.
+Organisations can enhance their in-house recovery strategies if they have a better understanding of their vendor's contingency plans.
 Having a high level of comfort in a vendor's plans and how those plans are validated and tested means the company may not need to put as much time and resources into a particular element of planning.
-Also, knowing how those critical vendors will respond to a disruption can influence the organization's recovery activities.
+Also, knowing how those critical vendors will respond to a disruption can influence the organisation's recovery activities.

-The criticality of any good or service, and the probability and impact of vendor outages and disruptions, are likely considered as part of the organization's BIA, where each vendor is assigned a level of criticality and, perhaps, a recovery time objective (RTO).
+The criticality of any good or service, and the probability and impact of vendor outages and disruptions, are likely considered as part of the organisation's BIA, where each vendor is assigned a level of criticality and, perhaps, a recovery time objective (RTO).

 Business continuity procedures should include documenting whether a vendor possesses or will gain the capabilities to ensure they can provide goods and services within agreed-to SLAs.
-Additionally, as vendors are onboarded, they may be segmented and tiered according to the inherent risks, to govern the depth and extent to which any vendor's business continuity capabilities will be overseen and reviewed.
+Additionally, as vendors are onboarded, they may be segmented and tiered according to the inherent risks to govern the depth and extent to which any vendor's business continuity capabilities will be overseen and reviewed.